Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔗 Testnet (MVP) Development
 - Optimize blockchain architecture and smart contracts for efficient reward issuance, model training, and integration with edge nodes for on-device federated learning.
 - Integrate privacy-preserving techniques like Zero-Knowledge Proofs (ZKPs) and Homomorphic Encryption (HE) to ensure secure, privacy-focused model training and aggregation across decentralized participants.

 ## 🛠️ Technical Development & Testing
-- Conduct rigorous testing of the MVP, including scalability and performance evaluations.
+- Conduct rigorous testing of the MVP, including scalability and performance evaluations in select environments.
+- Test with data partners etc.

 ## 📅 Event Participation
 - **Present at DeAI 2024: The Future of Decentralized AI** on March 28, 2025, 9AM – 5PM in Midtown, NYC.